edwlarkey/OrthodoxPilgrimage/README.md

 ### Contributing Data Updates

-The "Source of Truth" for the application's data is a single JSON file.
-You don't need to know how to code to help us keep the map accurate!

-**File Location**: `internal/app/data/data.json`

-To add a new church or saint:

-1. Locate `internal/app/data/data.json`.
-2. Add a new entry to the `saints` array or `churches` array.
-3. Ensure `saint_slug` in the church's `relics` list matches the `slug` defined in the `saints` section.
-4. Submit a Pull Request with your changes.
+The application's data is managed via a secure internal admin interface.

+If you have corrections, new information, or want to add a new church or saint to the map, please reach out to us at info@orthodoxpilgrimage.com or open an issue on GitHub.
+We'll be happy to add it!

 ### Contributing Code